๐๏ธ Color Blindness Simulator

 About Color Blindness

-Tritanopia: Blue-yellow color blindness where blue cones are missing.
+Tritanopia/Tritanomaly: Blue-yellow color blindness affecting blue cone sensitivity.
 Very rare, affects ~0.01% of population.

 How to Simulate Color Blindness

-- Upload a screenshot, UI mockup, or illustration that you want to test.
+- Upload a screenshot, UI mockup, or illustration (drag & drop, file picker, or paste URL).

-- Select the color vision deficiency: Protanopia, Deuteranopia, or Tritanopia.
+- Select color vision deficiency types: Protanopia/Protanomaly, Deuteranopia/Deuteranomaly, or Tritanopia/Tritanomaly.

-- Review the preview canvas to see how users with each condition perceive your design.
+- Review the preview to see how users with each condition perceive your design.

-- Download the processed preview to share with teammates or attach to QA reports.
+- Download any simulation result to share with teammates or attach to QA reports.

-Tip: Test critical flows (forms, buttons, alerts) to ensure color alone isnโt conveying important information.
+Tip: Use "All Types" view to quickly compare all simulations.
+Test critical flows (forms, buttons, alerts) to ensure color alone isnโt conveying important information.

 Color Blindness Types Explained

-Red cones missing.
 Reds look darker and blend with greens.
-Affects ~1% of males.
+Affects ~1% of males, ~0.01% of females.

 Accessibility Best Practices